Azure/bicep-types-az/generated/securityinsights/microsoft.securityinsights/2025-07-01-preview/types.md

 ### Properties
 * **author**: [MetadataAuthor](#metadataauthor): The creator of the content item.
 * **categories**: [MetadataCategories](#metadatacategories): Categories for the solution content item
 * **contentId**: string: Static ID for the content.
 Used to identify dependencies and content from solutions or community.
 Hard-coded/static for out of the box content and solutions.
-Dynamic for user-created.
-This is the resource name
+Can be optionally set for user created content to define dependencies.
+If an active content item is made from a template, both will have the same contentId.
 * **contentSchemaVersion**: string: Schema version of the content.
 Can be used to distinguish between different flow based on the schema version
 * **customVersion**: string: The custom version of the content.
 A optional free text
 * **dependencies**: [MetadataDependencies](#metadatadependencies): Dependencies for the content item, what other content items it requires to work.
 Can describe more complex dependencies using a recursive/nested structure.
 For a single dependency an id/kind/version can be supplied or operator/criteria for complex formats.
-* **firstPublishDate**: string: first publish date solution content item
+* **firstPublishDate**: string: first publish date of solution content item
 * **icon**: string: the icon identifier. this id can later be fetched from the solution template
 * **kind**: string (Required): The kind of content the metadata is for.
-* **lastPublishDate**: string: last publish date for the solution content item
+* **lastPublishDate**: string: last publish date of solution content item
 * **parentId**: string (Required): Full parent resource ID of the content item the metadata is for.
 This is the full resource ID including the scope (subscription and resource group)
 * **previewImages**: string[]: preview image file names.
 These will be taken from the solution artifacts
 * **previewImagesDark**: string[]: preview image file names.
 These will be taken from the solution artifacts. used for dark theme support